S7NX/Spitfire-Launcher/README.md

 ### Customizable

 - Choose launcher language from 4 different languages: English, French, Spanish, and Turkish
-- Set game path, default page, and startup account
+- Customize the sidebar with your most used features.

 ### Bulk Actions

-- Redeem codes, view V-Bucks information and daily quests across multiple accounts
+- Redeem codes, view V-Bucks information and daily quests across multiple accounts with a single click.

 ### Game & Account Management